Panic Attacks While Driving

 -

-Experiencing panic attacks while driving can make everyday travel feel overwhelming, but effective treatment is available.
+Experiencing panic attacks while driving can make everyday travel feel unpredictable or overwhelming, but effective treatment is available.

 At Transportation Psychology Institute, therapy focuses on helping drivers understand their nervous system responses, process past panic experiences, and gradually regain comfort and confidence behind the wheel.

-In-person therapy is available in Flemington, New Jersey, with telehealth sessions available throughout New Jersey.
+In-person therapy is available in Flemington, New Jersey, with telehealth sessions offered throughout New Jersey.

-If panic while driving is limiting your ability to travel comfortably, therapy can help you regain a sense of control and freedom on the road.
+If panic while driving has been limiting your ability to travel comfortably, therapy can help you regain a sense of control and independence.